studyduck/logseq-save-scrollbar-position/README.md

 It just saves the position of the scrollbar in the browser's memory, so when you refresh the browser, the last saved data will be cleared.

+Double click on the toolbar dots button in the top right corner to bring the page back to the top.

 Demo:

 ![demo](./demo.gif)